sagargouda/javascript-crash-/Shortest JS program/notes.md

 14) Global space = any code you write which not in fucntion
 15) when you create something inside global space they get attached to global object only for var variables not let and const

+16) this keyword = it is a special variable created for evry EC , so it takes value of the owner of function in which this keyword is called.